 Looking for some easy and effective running stretches to utilize in your daily routine?
-You've found the right place, as we break down the 12 favorite stretches for women athletes!
+Well you’ve found the right place, as we break down the 12 favorite stretches for women athletes!

 As with all workout routines, please consult with your doctor to ensure you are of proper health and physically capable of performing these techniques.